wesslen/vast2017-anchoringeffect/README.md

 ### Task

 85 participants were asked to identify and count the number of protest-related events using a Twitter-based event detection visual interface, CrystalBall.
 Users viewed a five minute training video, a three minute priming video (treatment), and given 30 minutes to complete the task.
-The interface recorded users' interaction log.
+Their interactions were recorded as interaction logs.

+Users also completed pre and post questionaires on demographics, personality and personal bias.

 The interface included tweets from the Twitter public streaming API for two weeks of Twitter data (Nov 10, 2016 to Nov 24, 2016).